byui-cs/CS345-course/week07/team.md

 ![](../images/banner.jpg)

-# Teach 07 : Producer & Consumer
+# Teach 07 : QuickSort

 ##### Please work together in groups of 2 or 3